aerospike/aerospike-client-nodejs/doc/policies.md

 #### EQ

-Write a record, ONLY if generations are equal.
+Writes a record, ONLY if generations are equal.

 ```js
 policies.Generation.EQ